RGK73/Mission-to-Mars/README.md

 ![alt_text]("https://github.com/RGK73/Mission-to-Mars/blob/main/Images/urls.png")

 ### Step 2 Update the Web App with Mars’s Hemisphere Images and Titles:

-Using Python and HTML skills, I have added the code created in Deliverable 1 to scraping.py file,and updated Mongo database, and modified index.html file so the webpage contains all the information collected in this module as well as the full-resolution image and title for each hemisphere image as shown below:
+Using Python and HTML skills, I have added the code created in Deliverable 1 to "scraping.py" file,and updated Mongo database "mars_app", and modified "index.html" file so the webpage contains all the information collected in this module as well as the full-resolution images and titles for each hemisphere image as shown below:

 ![alt_text]("https://github.com/RGK73/Mission-to-Mars/blob/main/Images/hem_1_2.png")